yuann3/RayRust/README.md

 ## Prerequisites

-- just your shitty laptop, that have GPU with Vulkan, Metal, or DirectX 12 support (for GPU acceleration only)
+- just your shitty laptop, that have GPU with Vulkan, Metal, or DirectX 12 support (if you dont have then use your poor cpu)

 ## Building